 If the sous vide cooks the filet mignon steaks perfectly, why the sear?
 Right out of the water bath, they are the perfect cook, technically.
 But they don’t have the best appearance.
 The sear adds color to the meat but also a wonderful crust that gives each bite a elegant texture.

-What to serve with Sous Vide Filet Mignon
+What to Serve With Filet Mignon Sous Vide

 Pair filet mignon steaks with your favorite side dishes like smoked mushrooms, creamed spinach or smoked baked potato.
 If you’re celebrating a special occasion, Valentine’s day, or just a fun date night, make this a surf and turf dinner by pairing it with butter-poached lobster tails, bacon-wrapped scallops or top the steaks with our favorite smoked crab imperial recipe for an amazing dinner.